Niagara Parks School of Horticulture

-The school building as seen in 2010.
+The Lecture Hall as seen in 2010.

-Niagara Parks School of Horticulture is both an educational institution and a public botanical garden that is maintained by staff and students.
-The school bills itself as an alternative to post-secondary training for horticulture by providing students with a 36 consecutive month program combining practical and academic studies.
-The School of Horticulture is part of the Niagara Parks Commission located in Niagara Falls, Ontario.
+The Niagara Parks School of Horticulture is an educational institution located on the grounds of the Niagara Parks Botanical Gardens.
+The school bills itself as an alternative to post-secondary schooling for horticulture by providing students with a 3 year program (36 consecutive months) combining practical and academic studies.
+The School of Horticulture is part of the Niagara Parks Commission which is located along the Niagara Parkway in Niagara Falls, Ontario.